weberi/node-red-contrib-rasa-actionserver/README.md

 # Rasa Action Server on Node-RED
-Rasa action server on Node-RED (or short ``rasaas`` is a set of nodes that can be used to implement an action server for Rasa-based chatbots.
+Rasa action server on Node-RED (or short ``rasaas`` ) is a set of nodes that can be used to implement an action server for Rasa-based chatbots.
-The current version of Rasa Action Server on Node-RED is developed and tested with Rasa 3 and Node-RED v2.1.5.
+The current version of Rasa Action Server on Node-RED is developed and tested with Rasa v3.05 and Node-RED v2.1.5/Node v12.20.1  and Node-RED v3.0.2/Node v16.19.1.
 ## Rasa
 Rasa is a platform for building chatbots.
 A dialogue with a Rasa chatbot consists of a series of intents uttered by the user and actions by which the chatbot responds to the intents.
 Rasa chatbots can serve as conversational assistants, meaning, users give orders in natural language, which the assistant fulfills in the background.
 The chatbot delegates actions, which it is not able to perform by built-in means, to action servers.
 In Rasa terminology, these actions are termed custom actions, as they have to be implemented when building the conversational assistant.
 An action server is a system component which manages the fulfillment of custom actions.

 Rasa action servers run as stand-alone servers and communicate with the chatbot via rest calls.
 Most often, fulfilling user orders involves calling further services.
 Rasa brings a Python SDK that supports setting up action servers.
 This can require a lot of coding, which can be a barrier for non-coders.
 Here, a platform like Node-RED, which specializes in wiring together services, APIs and even hardware devices, can be useful.